rajatsinghten/Svalinn/readme.md

-# For SecureXHackathon

-## Svalinn: Website Locker Extension
+# Svalinn: Website Locker Extension

 Svalinn is a browser extension designed to help users secure their Browse by allowing them to lock access to specific websites with a master password.